 If the fight was minor, and the cats calm down quickly, the reintroduction may go very smoothly, and quickly.

-If the fight was particularly brutal, and one or more of the cats is displaying severe hostility or fear, you are better off leaving them separated for a greater length of time.
+If the fight was particularly brutal, and one or more of the cats is displaying severe hostility or fear, you are WAY better off leaving them separated for a greater length of time.
 Let them cool off, and don’t begin the reintroduction process if one, or both, are obviously still agitated.

 Use your own discretion when deciding the length of time they should spend apart.